-- Be Frugal – This sounds simple, but keeping costs at a minimum can be a challenge with all of the expenses that arise when starting a business.
+This sounds simple, but keeping costs at a minimum can be a challenge with all of the expenses that arise when starting a business.
 Every time you consider making a purchase, consider whether it is worth more to you than reinvesting the money back into your start-up.

 Whether it’s with employees, potential investors, suppliers or real estate partners, negotiating is a key part of success for a start-up and it can also save time and money.
 While you may not have the experience or revenue to prove success, put your best foot forward and negotiate with confidence.

-- Consider Rental – Paying overhead on items like furniture just does not make sense for a cash-strapped start-up.
+Paying overhead on items like furniture just does not make sense for a cash-strapped start-up.
 Renting furniture is a low-risk investment to get your office off the ground and ensure flexibility for whatever lies ahead.

 “Many start-ups and even established companies fail because they spend too much time trying to do it themselves rather than finding strategic partners,” said Samantha Mueting, founder and CEO of iCORE Global.
 “It is critical all start-ups and companies experiencing growth find the right partners who really care about the business so entrepreneurs can focus on what really matters – growing the company.”

-To support start-ups, CORT offers a variety of workplace collections, including its most recent STAKs collection.
+To support start-ups, CORT offers a variety of workplace collections, including its STAKs collection.
 This collection offers diverse workplace configurations that promote collaboration, flexibility and mobility.
 Flexibility is a key component of the STAKs collection, making it a solution for a wide range of configurations and different types of offices.